najgel/terraform-azurerm-api-app/README.md

 Gets or sets the list of origins that should be allowed to make cross-origincalls (for example: http://example.com:12345).
 Use `*` to allow all.

+### MSI

+If set to 'yes' MSI is enabled on the API app.

 ### tags

 A mapping of tags to assign to the resource.